stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 1. A rendering surface with accessors for capabilities and image formats supported by the graphics hardware.

-2. New domain classes for the swapchain images and views.
+2. New domain classes for the swapchain images.

 We start with a new domain class for the _rendering surface_ that wraps the handle we previously retrieved from GLFW: